-When you create a Dashlane account, you create a login and a Master Password.
-Your Master Password is your private key to encrypt all of your data saved in Dashlane.
-By successfully entering your Master Password, Dashlane will be able to decrypt your data locally on your device and grant you access to your saved data.
+When you create a Dashlane account, you create a Master Password.
+Your Master Password is your private key that encrypts all of your data saved in Dashlane.
+By successfully entering your Master Password, Dashlane can decrypt your data locally on your device and grant you access to your saved data.

 Your Master Password is: